lobsang/medialib-server/README.md

 The medialib service should be easily extensible in order to provide additional features in the future such as:

-* Server side cover art searching, maybe with Event-Channel into the Client over which events like "cover found for album xyz, please show the user and let him approve or disapprove" can be send.
+* Server side cover art searching, maybe with Event-Channel into the Client over which events like *cover found for album xyz, please show the user and let him approve or disapprove* can be send.
 * On the fly transcoding of media data.
 * Server side searching for concerts of artists you are interested in at locations near your.
 * Integration with last.fm or other services.